karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ### **integration-test script**

-This script validates that the platform image created in the script above can be used to create an image of a real application.
+This script validates that the platform image created in the script above works in a real world application without any error or warning.

 The script does the following steps:
 - Retrieves the test application from the ``/integration-tests/{dotnet version}``